jillesvangurp/es-kotlin-client/README.md

 - index, get and delete of any jackson serializable object
 - reliable update with retries and optimistic locking that uses a `T -> T` lambda to transform what is in the index to what it needs to be.
 Retry kicks in if there's a version conflict and it simply re-fetches the latest version and applies the lambda.
+- bulk indexing (WIP), more stuff coming here

 # Example

 Code below liberally copy pasted from the tests, refer to the tests for working code.

+## Creating an ElasticSearchCrudDAO

 ```kotlin
 // create the official client